Zipf's Law for Atlas Models: Atlas models and quasi-Atlas models

 at rank $k$, so if we define the {\em slope parameters} $s_k$ by

 for $k = 1, \ldots, n-1$, then

 for $k = 1, \ldots, n-1$.
 Accordingly, for large enough $k$ the slope parameter $s_k$ will be approximately equal to minus the slope given in~\eqref{2.42a}.
-For expositional simplicity, we shall treat the $s_k$ as if they measured the true log-log slopes between adjacent ranks, but it is important to remember that this equivalence is only as accurate as the range in inequality \eqref{2.43}.
+For expositional simplicity, we treat the $s_k$ as if they measured the true log-log slopes between adjacent ranks, but it is important to remember that this equivalence is only as accurate as the range of the inequalities in \eqref{2.43}.

-For an Atlas model, it follows from \eqref{2.4} and \eqref{2.41} that
+For an Atlas model, it follows from \eqref{2.4}, \eqref{2.41}, and \eqref{2.42} that